nvoulgaris/blog/content/post/a-different-way-to-run-the-daily-scrum.md

 ---
 title: "A different way to run the daily scrum"
-date: "2022-11-02"
+date: "2022-11-04"
 tags: [agile,scrum]
 image: img/posts/a_different_way_to_run_the_daily_scrum.jpg
 ---

-I decided to write this blog post, in order to challenge the formalistic way in which the daily scrum is often run by sharing an alternative format for it.
+I decided to write this blog post, in order to challenge the formalistic way in which the daily scrum is often run and share an alternative format for it.
 I have been using this format for over 3 years now.
 I had to find myself as a new team member to an existing team to notice how useful it has been and to remember that it is not the default way to go.

 Our daily scrum was exhibiting some dysfunctional symptoms back then and we decided to adopt this approach as an experiment.
 It turned out so successful that we never changed it - although we tweaked it a few times.
-Today, I don't remember if is this technique was based on something I read at the time or not.
+Today, I don't remember if this technique was based on something I read at the time or not.
 Feel free to point me to any references that deserve credit in the comments section.

 # Symptoms